-2. It’s complicated: To say I loved this 2009 Nancy Meyers romantic comedy is putting it mildly.
+To say I loved this 2009 Nancy Meyers romantic comedy is putting it mildly.
 First of all, you’ve got Meryl Streep, Alec Baldwin, Steve Martin and John Krasinski, so right there, you know it’s going to be good.
-The plot is very witty and cute, about an older divorced couple who begin having an affair.
+One of my all-time favorite divorce movies, the plot is very witty and cute, about an older divorced couple who begin having an affair with each other.
 But the movie is also very realistic when it comes to the complexities of ex’s and dating after divorce.
-Again, don’t get any false hopes that your ex-husband is going to want you back.
+Don’t get any false hopes that your ex-husband is going to want you back, or you want him back.
+But I will guarantee you will laugh.
 Remember, this is Hollywood.

-On another subject, if you are interested in a hilarious, heartwarming divorce book, check out FREE GIFT WITH PURHASE by Jackie Pilossoph!
-It would really make a great movie, too!
+On another subject, if you are interested in a hilarious, heartwarming divorce book, check out Divorced Girl Smiling and/or FREE GIFT WITH PURCHASE by Jackie Pilossoph!
+It would really make a great movie, too!)